-Do you have 1 - 5 new Joint Committee members who need WorkSafeBC training?
+Do you have new Joint Committee members who need WorkSafeBC training?
 Join us for one of our open sessions.
-Upcoming dates are scheduled for Wednesday, October 17 and Wednesday, November 14, 2018.
+Upcoming training is scheduled for Wednesday, January 16, 2019.

 The 8 hour course takes place at 8850 River Road, Delta, BC.
 Lunch and snacks are included along with free parking.
 All participants are entered to win a free F.A.S.T.
 Basic Emergency Kit!

 Space is limited so call Stephanie at 604-940-3222 or email firstname.lastname@example.org to book!

 Joint Health & Safety Committee Training - General Course Information (for new and existing JHSC members)

 The Joint Health and Safety Committee (JHSC) supports the employer’s duty to ensure a healthy and safe workplace.
 It brings together representatives of the employer and the workers to identify and help resolve health and safety issues in the workplace.
 Note: WorkSafeBC regulations (effective April 3, 2017) are included.